breadbored/hide-roll20-charactermancer/privacy-policy.md

 # Privacy Policy for hide-roll20-charactermancer

-No data or personal information is collected by browser-extension-template.
+No data or personal information is collected by hide-roll20-charactermancer.

 ##### Contact